 There are variety of causes for this pain and discomfort, ranging from poor running form to muscle imbalances that can be corrected through stretching and strength exercises.
 Over rotation of the foot while running and/or bowleggedness can exacerbate the problem as it increases the range of motion of the iliotibial band, causing more stress and speeding up irritation.

 Outside of sports, IT Band Syndrome can even occur farther up near the hip, which is more commonly seen in the elderly or even in pregnant women, as the added weight can put more and more pressure on the area.

 ITB Stretch and Treatment

-The first method of treatment is to rest, which means taking at least a few days off from running.
-It may seem tough, but as with any injury, it’s better to take care of it now and lose a few days of training, then to wait until the problem is more serious and you are forced to take even more time off.
+The first method of treatment is to rest, which means avoiding whatever it is that is causing the pain; most often this is running or playing sports.
+It may seem tough, but as with any injury, it’s better to take care of it now and lose a few days of training, than to wait until the problem is more serious and you are forced to take even more time off.

 Dr. Mohr is highly skilled in sports injuries and has been continually rated the top chiropractor and physiotherapist in Tampa.
 He can walk you through ITB treatment techniques that will help to dramatically speed up relief.

 While there are a variety of techniques to relieve symptoms and prevent them from coming back, it’s always best to consult a professional in person for the fastest and most long-lasting relief.
 Each situation is different, and Dr. Mohr will work with you in order to find the best treatment option for your body.